Practical. Principled. Passionate.

 What duties does a California trustee owe to beneficiaries?

 In California, trustees owe beneficiaries a duty of loyalty, prudence, and impartiality.
 A trustee needs to act in the best interest of the beneficiaries, defend the trust assets and not engage in conflicts of interests.
 Trustees also need to keep the beneficiaries informed about the details of trust administration.
+Learn more about the rights of beneficiaries.

 What if a trustee is not communicating with beneficiaries?